-- 100 gr ( 6 1/2 tbsp) Soft Unsalted Butter
+- 100 gr ( 6 1/2 tablespoons) Unsalted Butter - soft, at room temperature

-- 40 gr (1/3 cup) Confectioner's Sugar, or Powdered Sugar
+- 50 gr (1/2 cup) Icing Sugar - or Powdered / Confectioner's Sugar

-- 40 gr (1/3 cup + 1 tsp) Almond Meal
+- 40 gr (1/3 cup + 1 tablespoon) Almond Meal

-- 200 gr (1 1/3 cup) Plain Flour
+- 200 gr (1 1/3 cup) Plain / All-Purpose Flour

 - Take the pastry out of the fridge and leave it to come back to room temperature for about 5 minutes.

-- Preheat your oven on 160'C/325'F while the pastry is in the freezer.
+- Dock the pastry (poke the bottom with a fork).
+Preheat your oven on 160'C/325'F and place the pastry in the freezer in the meantime.